jfranconetooo/sessions-api/README.md

 $ cd sessions-api
 ```

- >:warning: change the mongodb access information using the environment variables available in `.env` :file_folder:
+ >:warning: change the mongodb access information using the environment variables available in `.env`

 - Install all packages using NPM:
 ```sh